AaaChenBao/CHB_CS122_project-master/README.md

 ##### visual_crime
       Template:
          heatmap page(index.html)
+      Others:
+         Past one'years crime data in Hyde Park is used to display the heatmap.
+Data is stored in visual_crime/static/route1.js

 ##### analysis
       Template:
          data analysis page(analysis.html)

+##### copywrite
-The templates of the templates are found from the Internet, the copyright is at the bottom of the page.
+      The templates of the templates are found from the Internet, the copyright is at the bottom of each page.

 #### Run server:
       Please go to "03 Website/" and run "$ python manage.py runserver" in the VM terminal.